Whether dogs laugh like humans do is something that many dog loves may wonder about.

 Do Dogs Laugh?
-A Different "Laugh"
+Yes, But it's Different

 While humans tend to laugh when they are tickled, told a joke or when watching a funny movie, in dogs laughter seems to occur in different contexts.